tjwilson90/turbo-hearts/README.md

 Claim that you will win all the remaining tricks.
 By claiming, the contents of your hand is revealed to all players.
 If all other players accept your claim, the hand will end, otherwise play will continue.

+Claims proceed in parallel with normal gameplay.
+Other players may ignore the claim request and continue playing normally.

 Request:
 ```json